LankyBin-lb/learngit/readme.txt

 this is also a text file.
-create a new branch "dev"
+create a new branch "dev" successed!